OpenVoiceOS/community-docs/docs/OCP.md

 - AudioService becomes a subsystem for OCP
 - OCP also has AudioService plugin component introducing a compatibility layer for skills using "old style audioservice api"
-- OCP integrates with MPRIS, it can be controlled from external apps, eg KdeConnect in your phone
+- OCP integrates with MPRIS, it can be controlled from external apps, e.g. KdeConnect in your phone
 - OCP manages external MPRIS enabled players, you can voice control 3rd party apps without writing a skill for it via OCP
 - mycroft-core CommonPlay skill framework is disabled when OCP loads